ElWillyGod/HBnB-Part-1/BusinessLogic/README.md

-# Business Logic layer
+# services layer

-The brain of the operation.
-This is where all the processing and decision-making happens.
+This is where our API greets the world.
+It handles all the requests and responses.